 This section describes how to reset the current audit file.
-Reset is a manual means of causing the current audit file to "roll over," that is, to cause the current audit file to become an old audit file and to establish a new current audit file.
+Reset is a manual means of causing the current audit file to roll over, that is, to cause the current audit file to become an old audit file and to establish a new current audit file.

 Manual reset might be necessary, for example, if the server stops processing external audit requests because the external audit trail is in an overflow state.
-See "Trail Problems" on page 261 for information on recovering from external audit trail overflow.
+See "Trail Problems" on page 273 for information on recovering from external audit trail overflow.

-To reset the current audit file, you must have the Write right to the Audit File object Audit Policy property.
+- See the "General Prerequisites" on page 29. - To reset the current audit file, you must have the Write right to the Audit File object Audit Policy property.

-1. Choose "Reset audit data file" from the "Audit files maintenance" menu (2700).
+1. Choose Reset audit data file from the Audit files maintenance menu (2700).